aws/sagemaker-mxnet-training-toolkit/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Enabling the enhanced versions of Apache MXNet to load and serve your trained model through Amazon Elastic Inference is done by specifying the MXNet context to ``eia`` within the MXNet Symbol or Module API, as shown `here <https://github.com/aws/sagemaker-mxnet-container/pull/55/files#diff-aabf018d906ed282a3c738377d19a8deR71>`__.

+The `default model_fn <https://github.com/aws/sagemaker-mxnet-container/pull/55/files#diff-aabf018d906ed282a3c738377d19a8deR71>`__ will load and serve your model through Elastic Inference, if applicable, within the SageMaker MXNet containers.

-* For information on how to enable the enhanced version of MXNet to interact with Amazon Elastic Inference, see `Using EI with MXNet <https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-mxnet-elastic-inference.html#ei-mxnet>`__.
+* For more information on how to enable the enhanced version of MXNet to interact with Amazon Elastic Inference, see `Using EI with MXNet <https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-mxnet-elastic-inference.html#ei-mxnet>`__.

 Contributing
 ------------